asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 ### Identical Processes & Practices

-The other big mistake I see organizations make is their need to have teams be the same.
+The other mistake I see organizations make is their need to have teams be the same.
 These organizations require teams to have identical processes and practices.
 They can't be solely faulted for this idea since agile trainers will often make this recommendation.
 Unfortunately, this oversimplification has lasting negative effects on organizations.